stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/2-deployments.md

 kubectl rollout status deployment/nginx-deployment
 ```

+!!! note
-Note how Kubernetes respects the maxSurge and maxUnavailable parameters during the update.
+    Look at how Kubernetes respects the maxSurge and maxUnavailable parameters during the update.

 ### Task 7: Cleanup